Slideways Sprint Series Standing Regulations

-7.5: In the event of tied times, the second fastest time of the starting driver determines the starting order, and so on.
+7.2.1: In the event of tied times, the second fastest time will be used to allocate grid position.

 7.7: Karts will be allocated on a random basis for all sessions/races.

-7.9: The chosen qualifying/race order for each category/split category is designed to limit down time throughout the day, for example, Cadets will alternate with Juniors/Seniors to speed up transitions.
+7.8: The chosen race order for each category is designed to limit down time throughout the day, Ladies will alternate with Seniors to speed up transitions.

 8. Racing Regulations:

-8.1: Race commencement is scheduled to commence immediately after qualifying.
+8.1: Race commencement is scheduled immediately after the drivers briefing.

 (c) Race Start (Green flag waved/lights on).